-Obtaining a Court Order
+Obtaining an Order

-How to word the maintenance order
+How to word the support order

 • one parent is to pay the other parent